 The proof of Theorem~\ref{theorem:crystallographic} relies on the following fact that allows to combine Coxeter polyhedra with many ``even'' angles into one that has a facet orthogonal to all its neighbours.

-\begin{lemma} Let $P$ be a finite volume Coxeter polyhedron in $\HH^n$ and $P_0$ be a facet that meets other facets of $P$ at angles $\pi/2$ or $\pi/4$.
+\begin{lemma} Let $P$ be a finite volume Coxeter polyhedron in $\HH^{n+1}$ and $P_0$ be a facet that meets other facets of $P$ at angles $\pi/2$ or $\pi/4$.
 Let $P_1, \ldots P_k$ be all the facets of $P$ that meet $P_0$ at $\pi/4$.
-Assume that each $P_j$ meets its neighbors at angles $\pi/2^m$, with $m \geq 1$, an integer.
+Assume that each $P_j$ meets its neighbors at angles $\pi/2^m$, with $m \geqslant 1$, an integer.
 Then the reflection group of $P$ is commensurable to the supergroup of a crystallographic packing. \end{lemma}

 Dimensions $n = 15$ and $16$ are still missing from our consideration: the gap seems non--trivial to fill, as at present, there are rather few candidate arithmetic lattices in high dimensions to explore for packings.
 For example, we studied another polyhedron discovered by Borcherds \cite{Borcherds2000} in $\HH^{17}$ (with $960$ facets), only to discover that it has no isolated roots, and no Coxeter facets either.
-The present methods of obtaining sphere packings from polyhedra (\cite{KN} and Lemma~\ref{lemma:doubling}~loc.~cit.) cannot be applied to the polyhedron itself.
+Thus the present methods of obtaining sphere packings from polyhedra (Lemma~\ref{lemma:doubling} and the work in \cite{KN}) cannot be applied to the polyhedron itself.
 We would like to thank Daniel Allcock for his invaluable help in our efforts to transfer this example into a computer--readable format.